barthollomew/tspExplored/README.md

-# 🌐 COSC Algorithms: Exploring the World of TSP 🌍
+# Exploring TSP using COSC Algorithms and C++ 🌍

 Welcome to my repository showcasing my skills and passion for data structures and algorithms!
-This project focuses on solving the fascinating Traveling Salesman Problem (TSP) using various algorithmic approaches. 🚀
+This project focuses on solving the fascinating Traveling Salesman Problem (TSP) using various algorithmic approaches.

 ## 📊 Input Data